Skip to main content

 • support monitoring and incident response

-This section focuses on logical security boundaries, not on low-level network configuration.
+This section focuses on logical security boundaries, not low-level implementation details.

 Trust Model Overview

-The environment is organised into several logical trust zones, reflecting different levels of exposure and sensitivity.
+The environment is organised into several logical trust zones, reflecting different levels of exposure, sensitivity and control.

 This zone includes all components directly exposed to the Internet.